peduajo/nubalu_test/README.md

-# nubalu_test
-Data scientist test for Nubalu
+# Data scientist test for Nubalu

+*Author*: Eduardo Martín Izquierdo

+The code and documentation are in the jupyter notebook script.